Scripps Health: Plans

-The organization has a number of projects planned, including the Scripps Prebys Cardiovascular Institute, which will serve as a center for heart disease treatment, research and graduate medical education.
+The organization has a number of projects planned and underway, including expansions of the Scripps La Jolla and Encinitas campuses.

-The health system also expanded its Scripps Memorial Encinitas campus with additional parking and emergency department capacity, as well as enhancements to its stroke and heart attack receiving centers.
-This project is completed.

-Scripps Mercy Hospital’s San Diego campus is raising funds to expand and modernize its facility, including the emergency department.

-The Scripps Genomic Medicine and Scripps Translational Science Institute continue work toward the application of genetic information to individualized medical care.

 KGTV disclosures

 Scripps Health is wholly unrelated to San Diego television station and ABC affiliate KGTV (channel 10), which came under the ownership of the separate E. W. Scripps Company near the start of 2012.
 KGTV regularly discloses it has no relation to Scripps Health on-air, outside regular health news stories the latter organization's physicians are asked to comment on regarding health matters in San Diego.